-Have you heard of Rosie the Riveter?
-In today’s time, Rosie is a very popular costume for women.
+In today’s time, Rosie the Riveter is a very popular costume for women.
 I have also seen women empowerment campaigns and groups use Rosie the Riveter as a symbol.
 Rosie is seen as a symbol of “girl power”, promoting great strength for various women awareness topics.

-Last year, my teen daughter and I had the pleasure of volunteering at the Rosie the Riveter Guinness World Record event in Ypsilanti, Michigan.
+Last year, Michala and I had the pleasure of volunteering at the Rosie the Riveter Guinness World Record event in Ypsilanti, Michigan.
 The event was to gather as many “Rosies” to break a world record of “The Most Rosie the Riveters.”
 The event was held at the Willow Run Airport– the original plant “Rosies” worked at during WWII.

 I have a confession to make.
 Before we moved to Michigan, I did not know very much about Rosie the Riveter.
 I knew it was related to WWII and it was also a very popular costume for women.
 But other than that, I didn’t know it’s origination or how the campaign played a great role in the war efforts.